Dropped Your Hard Drive?

 Beeping Sound

 Motor can't spin.
-Heads may be stuck to platters, or motor bearings are jammed from impact.
+Heads may be stuck to platters (stiction), or the spindle motor bearing seized from impact.
 Do not keep trying to power on.

 Grinding/Scraping